Wednesday, April 10, 2019

 It took us just under half an hour to drive from our hotel in Hobart to Mt.
 Wellington Lookout Point.
 The lookout point perched at 1,271 m above sea level is ideal for a superb view of the entire city of Hobart.
 Even as we drove uphill along the winding road, we were presented with occasional glimpses of the spectacular views.

 It was fortunate that we went prepared for the cold weather at the summit.
-At the Lookout Point, its 8-10 degrees lower than the temperature in Hobart.
-The chill is made worse by the strong wind at the summit area.
-Fortunately, the indoor viewing gallery provides relief when the cold becomes unbearable.
+At the Lookout Point, its 8-10 degrees lower than the temperature in Hobart town below.
+The chill was made worse by the strong wind at the summit area.
+Fortunately, the indoor viewing gallery provided relief when the cold became unbearable.

 Indoor viewing gallery.